krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 ~~~~~~~~~~~~~~

 The [domain_realm] section provides a translation from a domain name
 or hostname to a Kerberos realm name.
-The tag name can be a host
+The tag name can be a host name
-name, or a domain name, where domain names are indicated by a prefix
+or domain name, where domain names are indicated by a prefix of a
-of a period (.).
+period (``.``).
 The value of the relation is the Kerberos realm name
 for that particular host or domain.
 The Kerberos realm may be
 identified either in the realms_ section or using DNS SRV records.
 Host names and domain names should be in lower case.

-If no translation entry applies, the host's realm is considered to be
-the hostname's domain portion converted to upper case.
-For example,
-the following [domain_realm] section:
+For example:

  ::